Wade-Protocol/info/README.md

 - **Synergy Across the Ecosystem**
   - The broader Web3 space benefits when multiple platforms share and trust a common reputation framework, fostering safer interactions and more transparent collaborations.

-## Examples

-Below are some short and sweet scenarios showcasing how trust bonds add value across various Web3 use cases:

-#### DeFi Lending & Borrowing

-- Trusted users enjoy better loan terms.
-- Lenders can rely on on-chain reputation to gauge borrower reliability.

-#### DAO Governance

-- Higher trust scores can yield more voting power.
-- Members stake bonds to ensure commitment to proposals and grants.

-#### NFT Marketplaces

-- Require minimum trust scores to avoid rug pulls or shady projects.
-- Secure high-value trades with a bond to deter fraud.

-#### Social Communities

-- Verified “bonded” members only, reducing fake profiles.
-- Reputation-based moderation for fairer, safer discussion.

-#### Launchpads & Crowdfunding

-- Creators stake bonds to prove they won’t abandon their projects.
-- Investors gain confidence knowing there’s real “skin in the game.”

 By putting real funds at stake and tracking reputation on-chain, our protocol reduces scams, encourages honest behavior, and fosters a more secure Web3.